-SOPs are disallowable instruments used to determine liability for claims made under the VEA and the MRCA.
+- 23. In summary, SOPs are instruments used to determine liability for claims made under the VEA and the MRCA. - 24.
 The SOPs are 'templates' which set out all factors which can cause or permanently worsen a disease or injury (and potentially death).
 All claims for pensions are assessed against the relevant SOP.
 If an individual claimant's circumstances meet at least one of the causal factors listed in a SOP, the claim may be accepted provided that the provisions of the factor relied upon are related to service.
-If an individual claimant's circumstances do not meet one of the causal factors listed in a SOP, the claim must be refused.

-&lt;sup>3 http://www.dva.gov.au/consultation-and-grants/reviews/clarke-review#report

-&lt;sup>4 http://www.dva.gov.au/consultation-and-grants/reviews/review-military-compensation-arrangements/implementation-activities

-&lt;sup>5 Creyke, RC & Sutherland, P (2008) Veterans' Entitlements Law, 2nd Edition, Federation Press, Sydney

-Disallowable instruments are a form of delegated legislation (also known as legislative instruments), which have the status of law.
-Parliament has delegated its authority to make legislation to the RMA.
-The SOPs do not have to be passed (or even considered) by the Parliament, although they are required to be registered and then 'tabled' in both Houses of Parliament for 15 sitting days.
-During that time, any MP (or Senator) can move a motion of disallowance in relation to a SOP, which if passed (or if not defeated, withdrawn or otherwise disposed of within a further 15 sitting days) causes the SOP to cease to be operative.
-SOPs apply from the date of their registration on the Federal Register of Legislative Instruments or the date specified in them, whichever is the later.

-For information about the structure of the SOPs see the 'User Guide to the RMA's Statements of Principles' at APPENDIX 4.
+If an individual claimant's circumstances do not meet one of the causal factors listed in a SOP, the claim must be refused. - 25.
+Section 196B(13A) of the VEA provides that SOPs are legislative instruments and as such their operation is governed by the Legislation Act 2003 (Cth) (Legislation Act).
+That Act provides for drafting standards for such instruments, their registration on the Federal Register of Legislation and importantly, Parliamentary scrutiny of their contents. - 26.
+The SOPs are lodged for registration (with the instrument's explanatory statement) with the Office of Parliamentary Counsel which registers the instrument and delivers the instruments for laying before each House of the Parliament within 6 sitting days of that House after the instrument is registered.
+SOPs apply from the date of their registration on the Federal Register of Legislation or the date specified in them, whichever is the later. - 27.
+A legislative instrument (or a provision) may be disallowed by either House within 15 sitting days after the instrument is tabled.
+During that time, any MP (or Senator) can move a motion of disallowance in relation to a SOP, which if passed (or if not defeated, withdrawn or otherwise disposed of within a further 15 sitting days) causes the SOP to be disallowed and repealed. - 28.
+SOPs can also be amended by an amending instrument.
+To assist interested parties the Legislation Act provides for the lodgement and registration of a compilation SOP which shows the text of a SOP as amended and in force on the compilation date stated in that instrument. - 29.
+As a result of the drafting standards the SOPs have a defined structure designed to enhance their use by claimants and decision makers.
+Information about the structure of the SOPs is to be found in the 'User Guide to the RMA's Statements of Principles' at Appendix 4.

-Statutory Bodies
+Military Compensation - Statutory Bodies

-There are a number of statutory bodies with a role in the SOPs system.
+30. The system outlined above provides for the creation of are a number of statutory bodies with a role in the SOP system.
+Their details are set out below.